Middlesbrough bus station

 Passengers can travel to destinations across Middlesbrough.
 Buses also link the town to the Tees Valley and the wider region, including Stockton, Hartlepool, Durham, Newcastle and Scarborough.
 Visit Connect Tees Valley for a list of routes and bus stop information (under Area Bus Maps).
 For timetables, please visit the websites of individual bus operators.

-The safety of visitors is of the utmost importance, and the council's work in offering security and reassurance to visitors, and reducing crime and disorder in the bus station, has been recognised with the Safer Bus Station award.
+The safety of visitors is of the utmost importance, and our work offering security and reassurance to visitors, and reducing crime and disorder in the bus station, has been recognised with the Safer Bus Station award.
 Middlesbrough is the first bus station in the north east to be given this award.

 To report damage to a bus shelter, please contact Clear Channel by calling 0800 731 3699.